coders-school/cpp-fundamentals/module3/04_hazards.en.md

 std::cout << *a;
 ```

-Indicator `a` contains the so-called rubbish.
+Pointer `a` contains the so-called garbage.
-Accessing the object pointed to by such a pointer is undefined behavior.
+Accessing the object pointed to it is undefined behavior.
 <!-- .element: class="fragment fade-in" -->

 ___

 ## References to deleted variables

-As we already well know, local variables are removed when they are out of the scope we created them.
+As we already know, local variables are removed when they are out of the scope we created them in.
 You can already guess what problems pointers and references will cause us when they still exist and the object they refer to is already destroyed.
-It will be at best <span class="fragment highlight-red">"Crash"</span>at worst <span class="fragment highlight-red">"Undefined behavior"</span>.
+It will be at best <span class="fragment highlight-red">"Crash"</span> and <span class="fragment highlight-red">"Undefined behavior"</span> at worst.

 ### How to prevent such cases?
 <!-- .element: class="fragment fade-in" -->

-We must always ensure that the lifetime of the variable is longer than the lifetime of its indicator or reference.
+We must always ensure that the lifetime of the variable is longer than the lifetime of its pointer or reference.
 <!-- .element: class="fragment fade-in" -->

 ___